google-marketing-solutions/ml_toast/README.md

   --csv_data_path=<INPUT_DATA_PATH>
                         path to a csv file containing the data to use.
-Defaults to the path 'samples/data.csv' relative to the current (root) directory --output_path=<OUTPUT_DATA_PATH>
+Defaults to the path 'samples/data.csv' relative to the current (root) directory.
+  --output_path=<OUTPUT_DATA_PATH>
                         path where the output should be stored.
-Defaults to the path 'output/data.csv' relative to the current (root) directory --data_id=<INPUT_DATA_ID>
+Defaults to the path 'output/data.csv' relative to the current (root) directory.
+  --data_id=<INPUT_DATA_ID>
                         identifier of the input data.
 Useful for logging when running the module with different inputs.
-Defaults to the value 'data' --input_col=<INPUT_DATA_COL>
+Defaults to the value 'data'.
+  --input_col=<INPUT_DATA_COL>
                         column in the input data corresponding to the documents to cluster.
-Defaults to the value 'document' --output_kmeans_col=<OUTPUT_KMEANS_COLUMN>
+Defaults to the value 'document'.
+  --output_kmeans_col=<OUTPUT_KMEANS_COLUMN>
                         column to write the generated K-Means cluster assignments to.
-Defaults to the value 'topics_kmeans' --output_hdbscan_col=<OUTPUT_HDBSCAN_COLUMN>
+Defaults to the value 'topics_kmeans'.
+  --output_hdbscan_col=<OUTPUT_HDBSCAN_COLUMN>
                         column to write the generated HDBSCAN cluster assignments to.
-Defaults to the value 'topics_hdbscan' --stop_words=<STOP_WORDS>
+Defaults to the value 'topics_hdbscan'.
+  --stop_words=<STOP_WORDS>
                         list of custom words to use as stop words for the generated topic labels.
-Defaults to None --kmeans_clusters=<KMEANS_CLUSTERS>
+Defaults to None.
+  --kmeans_clusters=<KMEANS_CLUSTERS>
                         list of clusters to use to identify the optimal value of
-                        K. Defaults to the range 5-15 --umap_n_neighbors=<UMAP_N_NEIGHBORS>
+                        K. Defaults to the range 5-15.
+  --umap_n_neighbors=<UMAP_N_NEIGHBORS>
                         hyperparameter 'n_neighbors' for UMAP.
 Defaults to 15.
                         See https://umap-learn.readthedocs.io/en/latest/parameters.html#n-neighbors
-                        for more information
+                        for more information.
   --umap_n_components=<UMAP_N_COMPONENTS>
                         hyperparameter 'n_components' for UMAP.
 Defaults to 30.
                         See https://umap-learn.readthedocs.io/en/latest/parameters.html#n_components
-                        for more information
+                        for more information.
   --hdbscan_min_cluster_size=<HDBSCAN_MIN_CLUSTER_SIZE>
                         hyperparameter 'min_cluster_size' for HDBSCAN.
 Defaults
                         to 20.
 See
                         https://hdbscan.readthedocs.io/en/latest/parameter_selection.html#selecting-min-cluster-size
-                        for more information
+                        for more information.
   --hdbscan_min_samples=<HDBSCAN_MIN_SAMPLES>
                         hyperparameter 'min_samples' for HDBSCAN.
 Defaults to 5.
                         See https://hdbscan.readthedocs.io/en/latest/parameter_selection.html#selecting-min-samples
-                        for more information
+                        for more information.
   --opt_threshold_unclustered=<OPT_THRESHOLD_UNCLUSTERED>
                         1 of 2 thresholds for optimizing generated HDBSCAN clusters through linear regression.
 This represents the threshold for clustering unassigned data points (HDBSCAN label = -1).
-Defaults to assign data points with at least 40% (0.4) predicted cluster assignment confidence --opt_threshold_recluster=<OPT_THRESHOLD_RECLUSTER>
+Defaults to assign data points with at least 40% (0.4) predicted cluster assignment confidence.
+  --opt_threshold_recluster=<OPT_THRESHOLD_RECLUSTER>
                         1 of 2 thresholds for optimizing generated HDBSCAN clusters through linear regression.
 This represents the